2025-ilaria/project-/llm-prompts.md

 -**ChatGPT** → Modular, visually engaging, detailed, and skimmable; stronger for presentations, quick reading, and broader coverage.

-Another thing we asked ChatGPT was the difference between arco:hasDescription and l0:description, to understand which property would be more suitable for inserting various architectural information in text form.
+Another thing we asked ChatGPT was the difference between **`arco:hasDescription`** and **`l0:description`**, to understand which property would be more suitable for inserting various architectural information in text form.
 We asked ChatGPT, which would be the best option, using a **chain-of-thought technique**:

 <img width="602" height="544" alt="image" src="https://github.com/user-attachments/assets/3426f095-07b4-476d-9755-9224b9e1935b" />
 <img width="560" height="454" alt="image" src="https://github.com/user-attachments/assets/aebfcd9f-0403-4cbf-8e88-3069aa60d9d1" />

-In conclusion, we opted for l0:description because we thought it was the most appropriate choice given the kind of description we wanted to add.
+In conclusion, we opted for **`l0:description`** because we thought it was the most appropriate choice given the kind of description we wanted to add.

 ## 8️⃣ Missing information: latitude and longitude